cuiy0006/CProgramming/Readme.md

 OR

-For some cases needing standard input, manually run executable under their directory
+For some cases requiring standard input, manually run executable under their directories.